-Accreditation guidelines strongly discourage placement in any school that the candidates attended during their public/private school careers.
-The program strives to offer a wide variety of experiences, and it tries not to place students in a building in which they have already completed clinical experiences.
+The program strives to offer a wide variety of experiences, including but not limited to, high and low income areas, various cultures, special needs, urban and rural settings, and it tries not to place students in a building in which they have already completed clinical experiences.
+MU also provides the option of student teaching in the Chicago Public Schools through the Chicago Center.
+While Manchester University is land-locked, limiting its ability to diversify placements, intentional field trips to diverse settings provide additional exposure and experience for students during their undergraduate time.
 Placements also may be limited in individual schools or corporations for personnel considerations.
 When possible, two or three Manchester candidates are placed in the same school for mutual support, easier transportation, and better supervision by the University.